Payroll Compliance – A Guide For Your HR?

 Allowances

 Employers in India must pay for certain benefits to employees over and above their basic salary.
 These benefits are either fully/partially taxable or completely exempt from tax.
-It includes:
+It includes

-House rent allowance (HRA): HRA helps employees cover the cost of renting a home.
+HRA helps employees cover the cost of renting a home.
 Subject to certain conditions, HRA is partially exempted from tax.
 HRA accounts for 40% of the basic salary for employees in non-metro cities while 50% for those in metro cities.

-Medical: It helps employees meet their medical expenditures.
+It helps employees meet their medical expenditures.
 However, it is not mandatory, and employers are free to decide if and how much they want to pay.

-Leave Travel Allowance (LTA): It helps cover employees’ travel expenses when they’re out of work.
+It helps cover employees’ travel expenses when they’re out of work.
 It is eligible for tax exemption.

-Conveyance: It helps employees cover their travel expenses from home to the office and vice-versa.
+It helps employees cover their travel expenses from home to the office and vice-versa.

-Dearness Allowance (DA): Dearness allowance is a certain percentage of the basic salary paid to employees to mitigate the effects of inflation.
+Dearness allowance is a certain percentage of the basic salary paid to employees to mitigate the effects of inflation.

 Deductions